3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/node/intro-to-the-internet.md

 ### Async

-We won't dive too far into this and will talk about this in much more detail later.
+We won't dive too far into this and will talk about this in much more detail next week.
 However, the other big difference is that Node.js is designed to be _event-driven_ and _asynchronous_.
 The opposite of this are servers that can only run one thing at a time.
 Node purposefully sends nearly everything to the background and in the meantime, allows the browser to keep going until all of thes processes are completed.

 In layman's terms: